 To that end, the Health Department of Northwest Michigan, with support from United Way, has launched a portal to the Ages and Stages Developmental Questionnaire.
 This interactive online screening tool to help parents connect with professionals and assess the development of their children, from birth through age five.
 The program is a confidential, free service that can be completed from the comfort of home.

 Community Needs Assessment:

-In 2015 the Health Department of Northern Michigan launched a comprehensive 10-county Community Health Assessment project.
+In 2018 the Health Department of Northern Michigan launched a new comprehensive 10-county Community Health Assessment project.
 United Way was an active participant in the process.
 This regional approach to assessment will bring innovative solutions to community wide issues.

-The data, priority issues, and recommendations have recently been released.
+The data, priority issues, and recommendations from the previous assessment can be found here.
 Click here to access the complete report.